When interviewing nurse applicants, do you place more importance on education or experience?

 How to decide who to hire

-There are two important things that can serve as tie-breakers between education and experience, and even between two candidates: personality and organizational fit.
+There are two important things that can serve as tie-breakers between education vs. experience, and even between two candidates: personality and organizational fit.

 - Will the applicant fit well into your organizational culture?